What is a LIT (Licensed Insolvency Trustee)?

 You become eligible for bankruptcy when you owe more than 1,000 CAD, have debt that exceeds the value of your assets, and can no longer satisfy obligations when they become due.

-If you are struggling with unsustainable debts, speak with a licensed insolvency trustee.
+If you are struggling with unsustainable debts, speak with a Licensed Insolvency Trustee.

 They can help you plot a course out of your money worries and get on the path to financial health.